-Sit back and admire the mountains from even higher up!
+Sit back and admire the mountains from even higher up.
 Daily panoramic helicopter flights are available (weather permitting) with a number of local flight companies.
-Relax and enjoy the stunning views as you fly over the snowcapped mountain tops, glaciers and alpine forests of the Alps.
+Relax and enjoy the stunning views as you fly over the snow-capped mountain tops, glaciers and alpine forests of the Alps.
 From Les 2 Alpes, helicopters can take you over the Aravis mountain range, the Mont Blanc and Lac Leman.

 There is a horse riding centre in Les 2 Alpes offering not only tours but also riding lessons.
 You can find it just down from the resort on the first bend in the road as you leave, or the last bend as you're coming up the hill.
 They're closed on Sundays but open every other day of the week in summer.

-Hydro speeding is one of the newer 'extreme' water sports to hit the market, it's a fun and exhilarating way to get yourselves down a river!.
+Hydrospeeding is one of the newer 'extreme' water sports to hit the market, it's a fun and exhilarating way to get yourselves down a river!.
 Using a large float, which bears resemblance to a bodyboard, be ready to cling on for dear life as you send yourself hurtling down the rapids!
-This activity is a little more demanding physically than rafting or canoe rafting, but allows you to discover the unique sensation of surfing down white water rivers.
+This activity is a little more demanding physically than rafting or canoe rafting but allows you to discover the unique sensation of surfing down whitewater rivers.
 It is also accessible to all, no need to be a professional diver or swimmer, you just have to be smart at using the water movements, obstacles and waves.
 In Les 2 Alpes, you can descend the Veneon river near Venosc on a board wearing a thick neoprene and fins.

 If you don't fancy climbing outdoors, or you're new to climbing and want to give it a go in an indoor centre, then Les 2 Alpes has somewhere for you to go.
-Climbing equipment is normally provided, or you can bring your own and insurance is normally needed before you hit the climbing wall.
-Les 2 Alpes also has a large outdoor climbing wall.
+The Palais des Sports offers an indoor climbing wall, although here climbing equipment is not provided.

 Light Aircraft / Microlight Flights